 Another measure of sampling error is the relative standard error, which is obtained by expressing the standard error as a percentage of the estimate to which it refers.
 The relative standard error is a useful measure in that it provides an immediate indication of the sampling error in percentage terms, and this avoids the need to refer also to the size of the estimate.
-Relative standard errors of key estimates are available in the Technical Notes of Energy use, Electricity Generation and Environmental Management, 2011-12 (cat. no. 4660.0) publication.
+Relative standard errors of key estimates are available in the Technical Note on data quality of Energy Use and Electricity Generation, Australia, 2017-18 (cat. no. 4660.0) publication.

 Non-sampling error also occurs when information cannot be obtained from all businesses selected in the survey.
-For the 2011-12 Survey of Energy, Water and Environment (EWES), there was an 82.6% response rate from all businesses that were surveyed and found to be operating during the reference period.
-Data were imputed for the remaining 17.4% of operating businesses.
-This imputation contributed 7.4% to the total purchases of energy and fuels for all selected industries.
+For the 2017-18 EWES, there was an 82.9% response rate from all businesses surveyed and found to be operating during the reference period.
+Data were imputed for the remaining surveyed businesses (17.1%).
+This imputation contributed 6.3% to the total purchases of energy and fuels for all selected industries.

-Estimates from this publication are available as original series only, and are not seasonally or trend adjusted.
+Estimates from this release are available as original series only, and are not seasonally nor trend adjusted.

-Further information about terminology and other technical aspects associated with these statistics can be found in the publication Energy Use, Electricity Generation and Environmental Management, Australia, 2011-12 (cat. no. 4660.0), which contains detailed Explanatory Notes, a Technical Note and a Glossary.
+Further information about terminology and other technical aspects associated with these statistics can be found in the Energy Use and Electricity Generation, Australia, 2017-18 (cat. no. 4660.0) release, which contains detailed Explanatory Notes, a technical note on Data quality, a technical note on Estimation methodology and a Glossary.